 Here are the 10 tips on how you can discipline yourself to follow your plan, take action consistently, and achieve much more in life…

 1. Remove the temptations and triggers

 If you want to develop the habit of self-discipline, one of the most fundamental things you can do is to remove the temptations and triggers that make you procrastinate.

 If you are trying to have better control over your eating habit, just get rid of all the junk food.

 Remember this, “out of sight, out of mind”.
 When you don’t see the junk food on your kitchen table, you lower your chances of eating them.
 So put the junk food out of your sight.

 When you remove the trigger, the temptation, and the distraction from your environment, you are working on to improving your self-discipline.

 If you are someone who often plays games with your phone and you want to stop this time-wasting habit, apply the same method by keeping your phone out of your sight.

 When you are working on your computer, keep your phone away.
-Put it in the drawer or keep in another room that is out of your sight.
-When it is difficult for you to reach your phone, your greatly lower the chances of playing games with your phone.
+Put it in the drawer or keep it in another room that is out of your sight.
+When it is difficult for you to reach your phone, you greatly lower the chances of playing games with your phone.